vonrandle/microsoft-365-docs/microsoft-365/compliance/retention-policies-exchange.md

 For a public folder, a retention policy is applied at the folder level, not the mailbox level.

-Both a mailbox and a public folder use the Recoverable Items folder to retain items.
+Both a mailbox and a public folder use the Recoverable Items (located in Deleted Items folder) folder to retain items.
 Only people who have been assigned eDiscovery permissions can view items in another user's Recoverable Items folder.

 When a person deletes a message in a folder other than the Deleted Items folder, by default, the message moves to the Deleted Items folder.
 When a person deletes an item in the Deleted Items folder, the message is moved to the Recoverable Items folder.
 However, a user can soft-delete an item (SHIFT+DELETE) in any folder, which bypasses the Deleted Items folder and moves the item directly to the Recoverable Items folder.